-Best wishes in creating your happy life whatever that may mean to you.
+Best wishes for creating your happy life. whatever that may mean to you.

 Tomorrow we talk about “so you have been convicted of a crime, you will never get a job again right?”
 Not so.
 There is recovery after all sorts of things.

 - Mentally Ill keep Big Tobacco profitable – dying to smoke (counselorssoapbox.com)

 - Did psychology and psychiatry get a divorce- or are they just separated (counselorssoapbox.com)